 - Weather data temperature variables including: - Instantaneous cooling degree (CDs) and heating degree (HDs). - Dry bulb temperature both instantaneous and heatwave/coolwave. - 'Instantaneous' temperature may be transformed as half-hourly up to three hour rolling average of temperature. - 'Heatwaves' and 'coolwaves' as daily up to three day rolling average of temperature. - Heatwaves are collinearly related with temperature variables derived from humidity.
-To avoid multicollinearity, the heatwave variables are retained, and the temperature variables derived from humidity are dropped. - Apparent temperature40 both instantaneous and heatwave/coolwave. - Excess heating factor (EHF) a measure of heatwave intensity.
-When maximum daily temperatures are above the 95th percentile41 for three consecutive days, then these days are deemed to be in heatwave conditions with the variable increasing with the intensity. - Heat index42 both instantaneous and heatwave. - Higher order terms of the above variables, for example InstantTemperature2 and DailyTemperature2, to capture changing dynamics between temperature and demand at different ends of demand.
+To avoid multicollinearity, the heatwave variables are retained, and the temperature variables derived from humidity are dropped. - Apparent temperature both instantaneous and heatwave/coolwave. - Excess heating factor (EHF) a measure of heatwave intensity.
+When maximum daily temperatures are above the 95th percentile for three consecutive days, then these days are deemed to be in heatwave conditions with the variable increasing with the intensity. - Heat index both instantaneous and heatwave. - Higher order terms of the above variables, for example InstantTemperature and DailyTemperature, to capture changing dynamics between temperature and demand at different ends of demand. - Calendar/seasonal variables, including weekday/weekend and public holiday Boolean (true/false) variables.

-40 Measures the temperature perceived by humans.
+&lt;sup>40 Measures the temperature perceived by humans.
 Ii is a function of dry bulb air temperature, relative humidity and wind speed.

-41 The 95th percentile on the daily maximum temperature for that weather station in the region.
+&lt;sup>41 The 95th percentile on the daily maximum temperature for that weather station in the region.

-42 Measures the perception of temperature above 27 degrees.
+&lt;sup>42 Measures the perception of temperature above 27 degrees.
 It is a function of dry bulb air temperature and humidity.